isaacfungg/obsidian/Mortgage Broker Course/Review Mistakes.md

 * Lenders can only vote if the mortgage allows, and only affecting their security - strata bylaws
 * Lenders must give written notice at least 3 days before the meeting
 * A depreciation report must be obtained by a strata corporation every five years
-* In a pure Torrens system, no indication of a trsut is permitted on the register
+* In a pure Torrens system, no indication of a trust is permitted on the register

 `caveat`: A notice of claim before you're officially registered under the land title act `Schedule of Unit Entitlement`: The table used to determine each owner's proportionate share of common property and strata expenses